New Parish Clerk appointed

 At the Parish Council meeting on 14 August, Spencer Phillips was unanimously elected as the new Chairman of Boughton Aluph and Eastwell Parish Council.
 Nigel Bunker was elected Vice Chair.
 See the full list of Parish Councillors here.

-Ashford Borough Council held a public consultation on the main changes to their draft Local Plan 2030 between 7 July and 31 August 2017.
-This was accompanied by a series of public exhibitions.
+Ashford Borough Council held a second public consultation on the main changes to their draft Local Plan 2030 between 7 July and 31 August 2017.
 The revised Local Plan has no new development sites in our parish.
 However, the planned residential development at Eureka Park has been increased from 300 new homes to “in the region of 375 dwellings”.
 Read the Parish Council’s response to the consultation.

 All Saints’ Church launches website